-The most prominent features, and those for which the park is named, are the perched dunes above Lake Michigan.
-These immense sand dunes are perched atop the already towering headlands that are glacial moraines.
-The dune overlooks at the Sleeping Bear, Empire and Pyramid Point bluffs are about 400 feet above Lake Michigan.
-With 65 miles of Lake Michigan shoreline and numerous inland lakes and streams, the park is wonderfully water oriented.
+The most prominent features are the dunes above Lake Michigan, perched atop the already towering headlands.
+The dune overlooks at the Sleeping Bear, Empire, and Pyramid Point bluffs are about 400 feet above Lake Michigan, and with 65 miles of Lake Michigan shoreline and numerous inland lakes and streams, the park is wonderfully water oriented.